 - Themes asked:

-It is necessary to know why an essay paper is required in a competitive exam?
+It is necessary to know that why essay paper is required in a competitive exam?

 UPSC notification says that “candidates may be required to write essays on multiple topics.
-They will be expected to keep close to the subject of the essay, arrange their ideas in an orderly fashion, and to write concisely.
+They will be expected to keep closely to the subject of the essay, to arrange their ideas in an orderly fashion, and to write concisely.
 Credit will be given for effective and exact expression.”

-What can one make out of this?
+What can one make out from this?
 The following quote of Abraham Lincoln very aptly answers the question…..

 ‘Writing’ (essay) of the aspirant works as a window, for the highly experienced examiner, to the thought process of the candidate.
-Examiner will not only evaluate the content of the aspirant but also his thought process, viewpoints on critical matters, clarity in thinking, ability to explain his viewpoint concisely and effectively, the ability of coherence and putting his ideas in an orderly fashion, language.
-In a nutshell, it acts as a means to bring out the traits of a potential civil servant and to evaluate if he is fit to be one.
+Examiner will not only evaluate the content of the aspirant but also his thought process, viewpoints on critical matters, clarity in thinking, ability to explain his view point concisely and effectively, ability of coherence and putting his ideas in an orderly fashion, language.
+In a nutshell, it acts as a mean to bring out the traits of a potential civil servant and to evaluate if he is fit to be one.

-Having discussed the importance of the paper, it is essential to clear the misconceptions associated with the essay paper before moving to how to prepare for it.
+Having discussed about the importance of the paper, it is essential to clear the misconceptions associated with essay paper before moving to how to prepare for it.

 - There is no preparation required for essay paper-GS and optional knowledge will suffice.

 Truth.
-This is a wrong way of thinking.
+This is wrong way of thinking.
 In GS marks will be awarded just for content.
-But in the essay, the examiner will pay attention to more than the content as explained above.
+But in essay, examiner will pay attention to more than content as explained above.

-- One needs to be a champion in English-use technical jargon, vocabulary.
+- One needs to be champion in English-use technical jargons, vocabulary.

 Truth.
 It is worth noting that in UPSC CSE, the simpler the language the better it is.
-There is no need for flowery jargon and expressions.
+There is no need of flowery jargons and expressions.

-- There is no difference between a language paper essay and an ‘Essay’ paper.
+- There is no difference between language paper essay and ‘Essay’ paper.